-- 6.1.8.
-The need to benefit from the academic scope of a secondary school curriculum with appropriate differentiation that can enhance his/her curriculum - 6.1.9.
+- 6.1.
+Pupils considered for ELP should have: - 6.1.1.An EHCP - 6.1.2.
+Needs which span two or more areas of SEN or very high needs in one area. - 6.1.3.
+Formerly been placed in a Resource Base or special school or - 6.1.4.
+If the pupil has been in mainstream school, in most cases, a band of Upper 1 or above.
+(Lower bands will be considered where the pupil has formerly been placed in a resource base or special school) - 6.1.5.
+Needs that can only be met through a series of specific interventions which cannot be maintained only through the school's on-going SEN provision. - 6.1.6.
+The need to benefit from a degree of integrated/inclusive environments alongside more specialist provision. - 6.1.7.
+The need to benefit from the academic scope of a secondary school curriculum with appropriate differentiation that can enhance his/her curriculum - 6.1.8.
 The need and capacity to develop good relationships with his/her peer group. - 6.2.
 Pupils on Band L1.
 On the whole pupils on L1 will not be considered for ELP and will be expected to stay within the NPA scheme.
-It is important to note that re-banding a pupil in year 5 to U1 or higher will not automatically qualify them for ELP, nor will being on L1 preclude a young person from being considered for ELP. - 6.3.
-Young people on bands L1 to 4 can be considered for ELP, but it is expected that the majority will be U1, L2, U2 and 3. - 6.4.
-ELP managers should set out the possible scope of these core elements within the SEN report on their websites.
-Young people and parent/carers should be able to read these reports and understand the scope of what is or could be available to them.
+It is important to note that re-banding a pupil in year 5/6 to U1 or higher will not automatically qualify them for ELP, nor will being on L1 necessarily preclude a young person from being considered for ELP. - 6.3.
+Young people on bands L1 to 4 can be considered for ELP, but it is expected that the majority will be U1, L2, U2 and 3.

-8. What is Alternative Provision?
+7. What is Alternative Provision?